 The ICE indices are regularly used by the broader industry as the benchmarks for overall high yield returns providing exposure to the $1.7trn and $504bn US and euro high yield markets across 1,939 and 813 bonds respectively.

 These recent launches are priced in line with our sustainable high yield ETFs at 0.25% giving investors choice in their longer term strategic asset allocation while providing the trading flexibility offered by the ETF wrapper.

 Daniel Al-Hariri, investment analyst, Nutmeg

 With low default rates and continued growth in corporate earnings, high yield bonds of course remain a consideration.
 ETFs make this an easy asset class to access, with many high yield ETFs available in the market.

 Current products predominately focus on the most liquid parts of the high yield market, but these launches by BlackRock provide broader exposure to the asset class.

 Investors may want to consider alternative strategies such as fallen angels ETFs or high yield ESG ETFs but with fees at 0.25%, these funds are clearly competitive for those wanting to gain the broadest exposure to the high yield market.

 Andrew Limberis, investment manager, Omba Advisory & Investments

-An interesting double launch, which from an investor’s standpoint is about two things: cost and
+An interesting double launch, which from an investor’s standpoint is about two things: cost and new indices.

 They are some of the cheapest on the market with TERs at 0.25% (compared to 0.50% for the existing BlackRock equivalents).